OUR HistorY

 17 June 2007

-Having chosen to remain at the Ministry of Housing and Urban Affairs, Jean-Frédéric Poisson, her deputy, became deputy for the 10th constituency of Yvelines.
+Having chosen to remain at the Ministry of Housing and Urban Affairs, Jean-Frédéric Poisson, her alternate, becomes deputy for the 10th constituency of Yvelines.

 18 May 2007